greenelab/iscb-diversity-manuscript/manuscript.md

 ### Similar gender proportion between ISCB's honorees and the field

+We predicted the gender of honorees and authors using the <https://genderize.io> API, which was trained on over 100 million name-gender pairings collected from the web (see the STAR Methods for more details) and is one of the three widely-used gender inference services [@doi:10.7717/peerj-cs.156].
+The predictions represent the estimated probability of an honoree or author being male or female based on their first name; we did not convert probabilities to a hard group assignment.
+For example, a query to <https://genderize.io> on January 26, 2020 for "Casey" returns a probability of male of 0.74 and a probability of female of 0.26, which we would add for an author with this first name.
+Because of technical limitations, our analysis only considered two binary gender categories, and we used "male" and "female" to refer to the gender of the scientists.
+However, as described in the Discussion, we recognize the limitation of not accounting for non-binary gender categories and only considered predictions in aggregate and not as individual values for specific scientists.

 We observed a gradual increase of the proportion of predicted female authorships, arriving at an average of approximately 28% in 2017-2019 (Fig. {@fig:gender_breakdown}, left).
 In recent years, ISCB Fellows and keynote speakers appear to have similar gender proportions compared to the population of authors published in computational biology and bioinformatics journals (averaged around 30% in the last three years, Fig. {@fig:gender_breakdown}, right).
 Examining each honor category, we observed in [10.visualize-gender](https://greenelab.github.io/iscb-diversity/10.visualize-gender.html#sup_fig_s1) an increasing trend of honorees who were women, especially in the group of ISCB Fellows, which markedly increased after 2015.